isaacs/jackspeak/README.md

 A very strict and proper argument parser.

+By default, _only_ defined config options and flags are allowed.
+If anything else appears in the arguments list, the parse will fail.

+When allowing unknown config values, the following considerations apply:

+1. Long options _must_ be given a value with an equal sign.  `--opt=value` is acceptable.  `--opt value` will set `opt` to boolean `true`, and leave `value` as a positional argument.
+2. Single-character shorthands can set their value immediately after the character, or using an equal sign.  `-o2` is fine, as is `-o=2`, but `-o 2` is not.

 ## USAGE

 Pass one or more objects into the exported `jack(...)` function.
 Each